 Both the RTI Act and the IP Act allow people to apply for documents held by Queensland government agencies.
 The IP Act creates a right for individuals to apply for documents containing their own personal information.
 The RTI Act creates a right for individuals to apply for any document.

 Applications for access to your own medical records will generally be made under the IP Act.
-If there are documents in your medical records that do not contain your person information—for example hospital policies, a family member's vaccination records or medical history—and you wish to access them, your application must be made under the RTI Act.
+If there are documents in your medical records that do not contain your personal information—for example hospital policies, a family member's vaccination records or medical history—and you wish to access them, your application must be made under the RTI Act.

 For information about how to make your application, please refer to: How do I apply for government documents?